 Roth IRA Tax Break

-Despite the lack of a tax break today a Roth IRA may end up being a great investment vehicle to minimize your taxes over a long period of time.
-The further out your retirement date the greater chance personal income tax rates will increase.
-If you lock in paying a certain rate today and your personal tax rate is higher at retirement then using a Roth IRA will have saved you money.
+Despite the lack of a tax break today, a Roth IRA may end up being a great investment vehicle to minimize your taxes over a long period of time.
+The further out your retirement date, the greater the chance that personal income tax rates will increase.
+If you lock in paying a certain rate today and your personal tax rate is higher at retirement, using a Roth IRA will have saved you money.

-With or without a tax break another benefit of using a Roth IRA over pre-tax investment vehicles like Traditional IRAs is you can withdraw your contributions (not earnings) at any point without paying taxes or fees.
+With or without a tax break, another benefit of using a Roth IRA over pre-tax investment vehicles like Traditional IRAs is that you can withdraw your contributions (not your earnings on those contributions) at any point without paying taxes or fees.

 Are Roth IRA Withdrawals Taxed?

-Whether or not your withdrawal from a Roth IRA is taxes depends on a few factors.
-First, the funds must have been in the Roth IRA for at least five years before they can be withdrawn.
+Whether or not your withdrawal from a Roth IRA is taxed depends on a few factors.
+To avoid being taxed, the funds must have been in the Roth IRA for at least five years before they can be withdrawn.
 Additional factors include:

-- Whether the withdrawal was from contributions alone or if it included earnings
+- Whether the withdrawal is from contributions alone or if it includes earnings

-- What purpose the withdrawal was made for
+- What purpose the withdrawal is made for

-Withdrawals made after age 59 and 1/2 are normal retirement withdrawals and are not taxed.
+Withdrawals made after age 59½ are normal retirement withdrawals and are not taxed.
 You paid tax on that income when you first contributed to the Roth IRA.

-If the withdrawal is made before age 59 and 1/2 and is only up to the amount that has been contributed to the Roth IRA then no income tax is charged.
+If the withdrawal is made before age 59½ and is only up to the amount that has been contributed to the Roth IRA, then no income tax is charged.
 Withdrawals of contributions are tax-free.

-If the withdrawal was made before age 59 and 1/2 and includes amounts above what you contributed (your investment earnings) then you may have to pay tax.
-There are certain situations where the IRS will allow you to withdraw without penalty.
+If the withdrawal was made before age 59½ and includes more than what you contributed (your investment earnings), then you may have to pay tax.
+There are certain situations under which the IRS will allow you to withdraw without penalty.
 Funds can be withdrawn for higher education expenses or to buy a home.
-Certain hardship circumstances such as permanent disability also allow funds to be withdrawn tax and penalty free.
+Certain hardship circumstances, such as permanent disability, also allow funds to be withdrawn tax and penalty free.